 Why did Paul have such a good relationship with the Philippians?

 When the Holy Spirit is in something and sends us to a place it is remarkable how deeply that place and its people are burned into our hearts.
 When Paul received the vision of the man calling him to go to Macedonia, he and Silas went without questioning.
 The first place they ministered in was Philippi.
 It is natural that Paul’s heart would go out to the people in the first place he had spiritual fruit.
 The Philippians were those people for Paul.
-It is similar to the feelings I have of bonding in Sulawesi, first with Ujung Pandang (Makassar) and secondly with people in the Rongkong Valley.
+It is similar to the feelings I have of bonding with people we lived with in remote rural villages or those with whom we developed a strong relationship in cities and towns.

 Their initial contact was forged under difficult circumstances